-The elevator pitch.
+The elevator pitch aka elevator speech.
 You are probably familiar with the term.
 It is most commonly used to describe the concise 30-second speech that business owners and executives, as well as salespeople, use to describe their business, product, or service to others.

 More importantly, it is a speech that is delivered in a compelling way that describes what is unique about the business (or offering), describes the benefits to the target market, and excites interest in the listener.

 So, why should you–the job seeker and career professional–care about an elevator pitch?
-If you have ever stumbled over your answer when an interviewer or networking contact asks the all-too-familiar question “Tell me about yourself?”, you know why
+If you have ever stumbled over your answer when an interviewer or networking contact asks the all-too-familiar question “Tell me about yourself?”, you know why.
+You must have a good elevator speech ready for networking events and as an answer to interview questions.

 If you are familiar with the concept of personal branding, and the idea of leveraging your brand to advance and promote yourself in your career, I’m sure you immediately recognized similarities between the above description of an elevator pitch and a personal brand statement.